jamiebull1/geomeppy/README.md

 `IDF.translate([0, 0, 10])  # move the whole IDF to z + 10`

+-  Rotating an IDF

+`IDF.rotate(90)  # rotate the IDF 90 degrees counterclockwise around the centre of its bounding box`

 - Adding windows to external walls

 `IDF.set_wwr(wwr=0.25)  # set a WWR of 25% for all external walls`